Produced by: Jake Gyllenhaal and Randall Poster.

 The start of the film tells the story of when Arvin’s father (Skarsgård) served in the war before Arvin was born, the introduction of Arvin growing up after he was born, and his dad passing away within awful circumstances, causing the young boy to grow up without his parents, and feeling protective of people around him due to his experiences of losing loved ones whilst growing up.

-This Netflix film is set between the end of World War 2 and the Vietnam War, which presents tales of violence and misery that has been passed down to generations in the family.
+This Netflix film is set between the end of World War 2 and the Vietnam War, which presents tales of violence and misery that have been passed down to generations in the family.
 At the centre of all the darkness, all the violence, and misery, is Arvin.

 It is also about faith, as the centre of the film is focused mainly on the church in the town, the preachers of the church, the focus on religion (with dark twists) and the narrator of the film being the author himself; Donald Ray Pollock, which he narrates very clearly and in a way that is understanding and simple to follow with the story.